aimeos/aimeos-laravel/README.md

 ## Setup

-To see all components and get everything working, you also need to adapt your main Blade template in `resources/views/app.blade.php`.
+To see all components and get everything working, you also need to create your main Blade template in `resources/views/app.blade.php`.
 This is a working example using the [Twitter bootstrap CSS framework](http://getbootstrap.com/):